taguacil/BckTrck/README.md

 # Simulation_Environment

 ## Description
-This project is intented to develop a simulation environment in Python as a proof of concept for an algorithm that can track and reconstruct a localization signal using machine learning and compressive sensing.
+This project is intented to develop an IOS APP that can be used as a prototype for the algorithmic proof of concept and a simulation environment in Python as a proof of concept for an algorithm that can track and reconstruct a localization signal using machine learning and compressive sensing.

 ## Getting Started